oracle/weblogic-kubernetes-operator/docs-source/content/faq/resource-settings.md

 ### Introduction

 An operator creates a pod for each WebLogic Server instance and each pod will have a container.
-It's important that the container has enough resources in order for WebLogic to run efficiently.

-If a pod is scheduled on a node with limited resources, then it's possible for node to run out of memory or CPU resources, and for the pod's applications to stop working properly or have degraded performance.
-It's also possible for a rogue application to use all of a node's available memory and/or CPU, which makes other containers running on the same node unresponsive.
-The same problem can happen if an application has a memory leak.

-You can solve these problems by configuring resource requests and limits for your pods.
-A resource limit prevents a pod from using more than its share of a resource.
-Thus, it improves reliability, stability, and helps with hardware capacity planning.
+You can tune pod container memory and/or CPU usage by configuring Kubernetes resource requests and limits, and you can tune a WebLogic JVM heap usage using the `USER_MEM_ARGS` environment variable in your domain resource.
+A resource request sets the minimum amount of a resource that a container requires.
+A resource limit is the maximum amount of resource a container is given and prevents a container from using more than its share of a resource.
 Additionally, resource requests and limits determine a pod's Quality of Service.

+This FAQ discusses tuning these parameters so WebLogic servers can run efficiently.

 ### Setting resource requests and limits in a domain resource